Skip to main content

 • have not invested in a Child Trust Fund account.

-A child cannot have a Junior ISA as well as a Child Trust Fund account, however, a Junior ISA can be opened and the trust fund transferred into it.
+A child cannot have a Junior ISA as well as a Child Trust Fund account.
+A Junior ISA can be opened and the trust fund transferred into it.

-There are two types of Junior ISA, a cash Junior ISA and a stocks and shares Junior ISA and a child can have one or both types at any one time but the total annual amount which can be paid into either or both combined (if they have both) is £9,000 (tax year 2021/22).
+There are two types of Junior ISA, namely a cash Junior ISA and a stocks and shares Junior ISA.
+A child can have one or both types at any one time but the total annual amount which can be paid into either or both combined is £9,000 (tax year 2024/25).

 If the child is under 16 the account must be opened by someone with parental responsibility, e.g. a parent or step-parent, who then becomes the 'registered contact' and the only one who can change the account or provider.
 They should also keep all paperwork and report on any change of circumstances.

-Anyone can put money into the account (providing the annual limit is not exceeded) but only the child can take it out and only then when they are 18.
-If they choose not to take it out or invest it in a different type of account then the Junior ISA will automatically become an adult ISA.
+Anyone can put money into the account (providing the annual limit is not exceeded) but only the child can take it out when they are 18 years old.
+If they choose not to take it out or invest it in a different type of account, the Junior ISA will automatically become an adult ISA.

 • The child is terminally ill, in which case the 'registered contact' can take the money out